 Her recipe calls for fresh or frozen fruit, such as blueberries, raspberries, cherries, plums, or rhubarb.

-This Obsttorte would be a great on a table of Easter desserts.
-Using fresh berries always brings up images of springtime.
+Roswitha's Rhubarb Tart is shown below.
+Her Obstkuchen would be a great on a table of Easter desserts.
+Using fresh rhubarb always brings up images of springtime.

 Roswitha's fruit tart is a wonderful addition to our quick and easy cake recipes.

-Roswitha suggests that if you wish to use canned fruits, try to use homemade canned fruits.
+She suggests that if you wish to use canned fruits, try to use homemade canned fruits.

-Whenever you use frozen fruit, you'll need to bake the cake a lot longer because the frozen fruit cools the filling down .
-From the 30 - 40 minutes when using fresh fruit.
+Whenever you use frozen fruit, you'll need to bake the cake a lot longer because the frozen fruit cools the filling down ... from the 30 - 40 minutes when using fresh fruit.

-Have some extra frozen raspberries left over?
+Have some extra frozen raspberries (or any other berries) left over?

 Why not make some Raspberry Ice?

 Take about 1 lb frozen raspberries, 2 tbsp sugar, and 2 tbsp lemon juice.
 Puree them in a blender.
-Meanwhile, whip 2/3 cup whipping cream with 1 pkg vanilla sugar.
+Meanwhile, whip ⅔ cup whipping cream with 1 pkg vanilla sugar.

 This is a good reason to always have extra frozen raspberries in the freezer.